scelis/twine/README.md

 ## Extending Twine

-If there's a format Twine does not yet support and you're keen to change that, check out the [documentation in the wiki](https://github.com/mobiata/twine/wiki/Formatters).
+If there's a format Twine does not yet support and you're keen to change that, check out the [documentation](documentation/formatters.md).

 ## Contributors